ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-06-09-metrics-references.md

 [__Petersen (2009 RFS), Estimating Standard Errors in Finance Panel Data Sets: Comparing Approaches__](https://academic.oup.com/rfs/article/22/1/435/1585940?login=true)
 [__Gow, Ormazabal & Taylor (2010 TAR), Correcting for Cross‐Sectional and Time‐Series Dependence in Accounting Research__](https://meridian.allenpress.com/accounting-review/article-abstract/85/2/483/53814/Correcting-for-Cross-Sectional-and-Time-Series)

-The main take-away from Petersen(2009) and Gow et al. (2010) is that clustering by time in addition to individual often seems to matter in finance and accounting.
+The main takeaway from Petersen(2009) and Gow et al. (2010) is that clustering by time in addition to individual often seems to matter in Finance and Accounting datasets.

 Peterson also emphasizes the assumption that the number of clusters should be large in Figure 5, which suggests that clustering on panels shorter than 50 periods can introduce bias into estimation of standard errors.